-- Wear insulated gloves and use insulated tools when working on the DC connectors. - Ensure that the DC connectors are in perfect condition and that none of the DC conductors or DC plug contacts are exposed. - Carefully release and remove the DC connectors as described in the following.

-6. Release and remove the DC connectors.
+- Wear insulated gloves and use insulated tools when working on the DC connectors. - Ensure that the DC connectors are in perfect condition and that none of the DC conductors or DC plug contacts are exposed. - Carefully release and remove the DC connectors as described in the following. - 7.
+Release and remove the DC connectors.
 To do so, insert a flat-blade screwdriver or an angled screwdriver (blade width: 3.5 mm) into one of the side slots and pull the DC connectors out.
-When doing so, do not lever the DC connectors out, but insert the tool into one of the side slots only to release the locking mechanism, and do not pull on the cable.
+When doing so, do not lever the DC connectors out, but insert the tool into one of the side slots only to release the locking mechanism, and do not pull on the cable. - Ensure that no voltage is present between the positive terminal and negative terminal at the DC inputs using a suitable measuring device.

-8. Ensure that no voltage is present between the positive terminal and ground as well as between the negative terminal and ground on the DC inputs using a suitable measuring device.
+9. Ensure that no voltage is present between the positive terminal and ground as well as between the negative terminal and ground on the DC inputs using a suitable measuring device.